tycho-bro-hey/LWE-Simple-C/README.md

 # LWE-Simple-C
- simple demosntration of a learning with errors-based cryptosystem on top of seL4
+ simple demonstration of a learning with errors-based cryptosystem on top of seL4 current implemtation only generates public and secret keys according to LWE PKE scheme